 - data set indicators are defined within the data set and are available as musters for report indicators.
 Another settings (like aggregations, appearance, etc.) are not supported.
 Simply said, the data set indicators represents a raw numerical value (in the OLAP language it is a fact) with basic attributes - name, unit and rounding mode.
 Values of these indicators are straightforwardly stored in BellaDati's data warehouse directly from imported data.

 - report indicators are created in the report from the data set indicators or ad hoc.
-Unlike the data set indicators, report indicators are supporting wide range of various settings - aggregations, appearance, conditional formating, extended formula support with Variables and Filters components etc. Report indicators can contain also non-numerical values.
+Unlike the data set indicators, report indicators are supporting wide range of various settings - aggregations, appearance, conditional formating, extended formula support with etc. Report indicators can contain also non-numerical values.

 - Formula indicators: Their value is calculated according assigned mathematical formula or another operation.
 Values of indicators created by formula are not imported to data set, they are evaluated from formula.
 Formula indicators can be defined on report level as well.
 See Formula Reference Guide for details.